bootdotdev/blog/content/backend/become-backend-developer.md

 ### 2. Master data structures & algorithms

 This step might take a bit longer - your goal here should be to [learn computer science fundamentals](/computer-science/comprehensive-guide-to-learn-computer-science-online/).
 Go deep on some of the most common algorithms and data structures concepts.
 Backend interviews are often **full** of questions on this topic.
-As a backend developer, it will be your job to make sure that the companies servers are running code that's fast and performant.
+As a backend developer, it will be your job to make sure that the company's servers are running code that's fast and performant.

 We haven't really gotten to the meat of backend development *yet*, but that's okay!
 We're setting the stage and laying a great foundation so that once you get to the later steps you won't be lost and confused.